gbourniq/portfolio/README.md

 # Portfolio Application
-This project is a Django web application that can be used by anyone as a template to create a blog or any personal portfolio.
+This project is a Django web application that can be used as a template to create any blog or personal portfolio.

-By accessing the Django Admin section, it is possible to easily manage the following website content:
+By accessing the Django Admin section, a user can easily manage the following website content such as:
-The following component can be created
+- Articles
+- Sub-categories
 - Categories
-- Sub-categories
-- Articles

 To do:
 * Diagram showing relationship between Categories, Sub-Categories and Articles